Robbie Robertson: 1974–1975: Shangri-La Studios

-1976 (Islands and The Last Waltz concert)
+1976–1978: The Last Waltz

 The Band began touring again in June 1976, performing throughout the summer.
 The members of the Band were splintering off to work on other projects, with Levon Helm building a studio in Woodstock and Rick Danko having been contracted to Arista Records as a solo artist.

-While on the summer tour, member Richard Manuel was involved in a boating accident that severely injured his neck, and ten dates of the 25-date tour were cancelled.
-It was during this time period that Robertson introduced the concept that the Band would cease to operate as a touring act.
-According to Robertson, the group's mutual agreement was that they would stage one final "grand finale" show, part ways to work on their various projects, and then regroup.
+While on the summer tour, member Richard Manuel severely injured his neck in a boating accident, so ten dates were cancelled.

+During this time, Robertson suggested the Band cease to tour.
+He said they agreed to perform a "grand finale" show, part ways to work on their various projects, and then regroup.
 Helm later made the case in his autobiography, This Wheel's on Fire, that Robertson had forced the Band's breakup on the rest of the group.
+For his part, Robertson later stated that concerns about heroin use by Danko, Helm, and Manuel led him to take control of the Band and led to his departure from the Band.

-Concert promoter Bill Graham booked the Band at the Winterland Ballroom on Thanksgiving Day, November 25, 1976.
-The show was intended as a gala event, with ticket prices of $25 per person.
-The event would include a Thanksgiving dinner served to the audience, and would feature the Band performing with various musical guests.
-The onstage guest list included Ronnie Hawkins, Muddy Waters, Paul Butterfield, Dr. John, Bob Dylan, Eric Clapton, Van Morrison, Neil Diamond, Joni Mitchell, Neil Young, Emmylou Harris, and others.
+Concert promoter Bill Graham booked the Band at the Winterland Ballroom on American Thanksgiving, November 25, 1976.
+The Last Waltz was a gala event, with ticket prices of $25 per person.
+It included a Thanksgiving dinner served to the audience, and featured the Band performing with various musical guests.

-Robertson wanted to document the event on film, and approached director Martin Scorsese to see if he would be interested in shooting the concert.
-The Winterland concert was called The Last Waltz.
-Robertson and Scorsese developed a 200-page script for the show, listing out in columns the lyrics of the songs, who was singing what part, and what instruments were being featured.
-It included columns for the camera and lighting work.
+Robertson wanted to document the event on film and approached director Martin Scorsese to see if he was interested in shooting the concert.
+Robertson and Scorsese developed a 200-page script for the show.

-Scorsese brought in all-star cameramen such as Michael Chapman, László Kovács and Vilmos Zsigmond to film the show in 35mm.
-John Simon, producer on the Band's first two albums, was brought in to coordinate rehearsals and work as musical director.
-Boris Leven was brought in as art director.
-Jonathan Taplin assumed the role of executive producer, and Robertson worked as producer of the film.